robotron2084/eat-sleep-rave-repeat/Readme.md

 # Eat.
 Sleep.
 Rave.
-Repeat
+Repeat.

 This is my Ludum Dare 47 jam entry.
 It is a 2019.4 LTS unity project.